 - Philips is changing from selling lamps to selling light.

-- Michelin does not only sell truck tyres, they also offer truck-tyre management.
+- Michelin does not only sell truck tires, they also offer truck-tire management.

 - Car sharing is becoming very popular.